 Here are fifteen of the favourite stories which Cornish people have for centuries regarded as their chief fireside entertainment.
 Varied in mood, and presenting a wide range of personages, these tales bear comparison with the best fairy stories and legends anywhere.
 In the tradition of the droll tellers of former centuries, we here offer a taste of the rich store of well-loved tales as collected by Victorian and Edwardian antiquaries.

-DONALD R. RAWE is a Cornish bard, well-known for his plays and writings on Cornish themes.
+DONALD R. RAWE was a Cornish bard, well-known for his plays and writings on Cornish themes.
 He was born in Padstow, where his family has lived for over 200 years.
 Among his books are ‘A Prospect of Cornwall’, ‘Cornish Hauntings and Happenings’ and ‘Padstow’s May Day Festivities’; his plays include ‘Petroc of Cornwall’, ‘Hawker of Morwenstow’, ‘Murder at Bohelland’, and ‘The Last Voyage of Alfred Wallis’.